-Free swim is a unique aspect of our in our program offered in conjunction with the J's Aquatics Department.
+Swimming lessons are a unique aspect of our preschool program offered in conjunction with the J's Aquatics Department.
 The swim staff is trained water safety instructors skilled in helping children adapt to the water and develop beginning swimming skills.
 Each class has one 30-minute class once per week.
+Children must be toilet trained in order to participate in swimming lessons.

 You can help by volunteering to assist the teachers on swim days in the process of getting the children dressed and undressed.
 The children usually greet these lessons with enthusiasm.
 As parents, you can also help by encouraging your child to participate in swim lessons and by making sure your child has their swimsuit on days swim lessons are scheduled.
 There are some children who may be fearful of the water, and we never force a child to go into the pool.
 Just sitting on the edge of the pool is a first step in the process of learning to like the water.